catalog header

 All students who are required to live in University Housing or who wish to continue in housing after their first and second year must complete and sign a Residential Living Application/Agreement.
 This document serves several purposes: it serves as the room and board contract between the University and the student; it outlines some of the University’s housing policies; it refers students to where they may obtain the rest of the policies regarding on-campus living and expected behaviors, and it provides information on room and damage deposits.

-It should be noted by first year students that acceptance of the Residential Living Application/Agreement does not constitute confirmation to the University as a matriculating student.
-Accepted students, however, are encouraged to apply for housing as early as possible prior to their expected term (fall or spring) of attendance.
+First-year students should note that acceptance of the Residential Living Application/Agreement does not constitute confirmation to the University as a matriculating student.
+Accepted students, however, are encouraged to apply for housing as early as possible before their expected term (fall or spring) of attendance.
 If you withdraw from the University during the semester, you will be refunded room and board fees on a prorated basis.

 Room Reservations

 Housing and Residence Life processes room assignments.
-As an incoming student, you will have the opportunity to select the space you want to live in.
-Students who do not select by the deadline will be assigned a space based on vacancy, and the profile question responses.
-Living-Learning Community housing options are also available each year and published on the Office of Housing and Residence Life website.
+As an incoming student, you will have the opportunity to select the space you want to live in based on application completed by the due date and vacancies during your selection time.
+Students who do not select by the deadline will be assigned a space based on vacancy and the profile question responses.
+Living-Learning Community housing options are also available each year and published on the Housing and Residence Life website.
 Living Learning Communities require a supplemental application.
 Additional information on each Living Learning Community can be found on the website.

-No guarantees can be made to first-year students regarding building, roommate, or Living Learning Community preferences, but realistic attempts will be made to honor requests.
-Returning residential students are eligible to participate in a sign-up process during the spring semester which allows for selection of specific rooms for the following fall semester.
+No guarantees can be made to first-year students regarding building, roommate, or Living Learning Community preferences, but reasonable attempts will be made to honor requests.
+Returning residential students can participate in a sign-up process during the spring semester which allows selection of specific rooms for the following fall semester.

 Sodexo Zag Dining